Edmonston, Maryland: History

-After World War I, the residents of East Hyattsville and Palestine began a movement toward incorporation to improve services.
+After World War I, East Hyattsville and Palestine residents began a movement toward incorporation to improve services.
 Compared to the established Hyattsville, incorporated in 1886, East Hyattsville contained more working class residents, more modest houses, and more immigrants.
-When incorporating in 1924, the residents decided to choose a name that would give the town an identity independent from Hyattsville and chose "Edmonston" after a major north-south road adjacent to the town and the original landowner.
+When incorporating in 1924, the residents chose a name that would give the town an identity independent from Hyattsville and chose "Edmonston" after a major north-south road adjacent to the town.
 By 1924, there were several hundred residents; at 49th Avenue and Decatur Street, there was a small neighborhood center with a few stores and a post office.
 Only the small grocery store remains today.
 The first items on the agenda for the new municipality were street paving and lighting, construction of a concrete bridge across the Anacostia River, and arrangement with the fledgling Washington Suburban Sanitary Commission to bring water and sewer pipes into the town.

 Edmonston's mayor in 1927 was Kinjiro Matsudaira, the grandson of a Japanese feudal lord.
 His election received attention in the Philadelphia press at the time with the somewhat inaccurate lead, "Japanese Elected Mayor of American City for the First Time in History."
 His father, Tadaatsu, came to the United States in 1872 to study and stayed to marry an American woman and pursue a distinguished career in civil engineering.
 Kinjiro Matsudaira, born in Pennsylvania in 1885, was elected Mayor of Edmonston for a second time in 1943, during World War II.

 In 1925, an undeveloped part of the original Palestine subdivision was platted as the Funkhouser subdivision.
-The land was divided into 40 lots upon which Robert Funkhouser constructed a small bungalow on each.
+The land was divided into 40 lots, and Robert Funkhouser constructed a small bungalow on each.
 The houses were completed in 1926 and quickly sold.
 Throughout the 1930s and 1940s, development consisted of sporadic house construction on vacant lots within the established subdivisions.
-After World War II, the Edmonston Terrace subdivision was constructed consisting of an organized development of 41 nearly identical two-story, brick side-gable houses.
+After World War II, the Edmonston Terrace subdivision was constructed, consisting of an organized development of 41 nearly identical two-story, brick side-gable houses.
 Residential construction during the 1950s and 1960s returned to infill.
 Also constructed during the 1960s was the Fountain Park apartment complex.

-From 2003-2006, Edmonston struggled from a series of floods resulting from high volumes of stormwater and the now-inadequate flood pumping station.
+From 2003 to 2006, Edmonston struggled with a series of floods resulting from high volumes of stormwater and the now inadequate flood pumping station.
 The Town successfully advocated Prince George's County Government for a new state-of-the-art $6 million facility, which received recognition for its utilization of three massive Archimedes' screws, a flood pumping technology developed by the eponymous ancient Greek mathematician rarely utilized on such a scale in the United States.